Thoracic Spine Foam Rolling Technique for Rounded Shoulders | 321 STRONG Answers

 Foam rolling opens the thoracic joints, but tight chest muscles will pull things back unless you stretch them immediately after.
 I've seen this sequence make the biggest difference for people who've been rolling for weeks without noticeable results: stand up, interlace your fingers behind your back, squeeze your shoulder blades together, and hold for 20 seconds.
 That chest opener locks in the range your thoracic spine just gained.

 A 2015 study by Pearcey et al. found consistent foam rolling reduced muscle soreness by 30% and accelerated recovery by 20% ([Pearcey et al., *Journal of Athletic Training*, 2015](https://pubmed.ncbi.nlm.nih.gov/25415413/)).
-Apply that same consistency to daily thoracic work and most people see a measurable change in shoulder position within two to three weeks.
+Apply that same consistency to daily thoracic work and a lot of people see a measurable change in shoulder position within two to three weeks.

 ## How Often Should You Roll?